Skip to main content

 How to define task groups?

-The task group definition is a copy of the app’s real pod definition, values for fields like resources, node-selector, toleration and affinity should be the same as the real pods.
+The task group definition is a copy of the app’s real pod definition, values for fields like resources, node-selector, toleration, affinity and topology spread constraints should be the same as the real pods.
 This is to ensure the scheduler can reserve resources with the exact correct pod specification.

 Scheduling Policy Parameters